LaurentChC/GettingData_CourseProject/README.md

 We will provide for the use of the dplyr package for some table manipulations

-## Notation: command lines start with the symbol '>'
+## Notation: command lines start with bar on the left side of the line

 >library(dplyr)